REDTEDDYBEAR POODLE PUPPIES

 Our recipe for what we put into RedTeddy Really Good Raw dog and puppy food changes depending on what is available.

-On the left is a snapshot of what we put into a batch: We start with about 15 pounds of beef, venison and/or antibiotic and hormone free, free running chicken per 6 pounds of mixed fruits and veggies including carrots, broccoli, kale & other greens; legumes (here we include peas and navy beans), beef liver and kidney, squash and seaweed calcium, fish oil, as well as NuVet powdered canine vitamin.
-Below left is a generic dog food recipe that meets AAFCO nutrient profiles for all life stages using easily accessible ingredients!
-The authors of the book "
+On the left is a snapshot of what we put into a batch: We start with about 15 pounds of beef, venison in season, turkey and/or antibiotic and hormone free, free running chicken per 6 pounds of mixed fruits and veggies including carrots, broccoli, kale & other greens; legumes (here we include peas and navy beans), beef liver or chicken liver, squash and seaweed calcium, fish oil, as well as NuVet powdered canine vitamin.

 Balance, Variety and Moderation!